florimondmanca/roller-coaster-loops/README.md

 # Roller coaster loops

-Compute the shape of roller coaster loops.
+Applying calculus to real-world physics to compute the shape of a roller coaster loop.

 ## Requirements